mirusser/Simple-Weather-Site/README.md

 - in weather prediction will be good if there would be an option to get user location (by ip I guess, microservice for that?)
 - feature: unod (dunno what I can undo yet, TODO: think about it)
 - handle more requests/endpoints from openweather api
-- least important but would be nice to redo frontend (tho I lack in that area)
+- least important but would be nice to redo frontend (tho I lack in that area, maybe use blazor)

 ### Things to check out: